 PLEASE read the FAQ thoroughly before contacting.
 Thank you.

-Applications for the June 8, 2019 Street Fair are not yet available.
+Applications for the June 8, 2019 Street Fair are now available!

-- Please do not fill out the application from a mobile device or tablet.
+- Please do not complete the application from a mobile device or tablet.
 It is possible, however it tends to cause errors for both our team and the applicant.
 Thanks for your understanding.

 - Please read and follow all application instructions completely.
-Failure to comply with application instructions may render your application invalid and/or bar you from participation in future street fairs.
+Failure to comply with application instructions will render your application invalid and may bar you from participation in future street fairs.